khavishbhundoo/obfsproxy-openvpn/README.md

 `curl -so openvpn_obfsproxy.sh -L  https://raw.githubusercontent.com/khavishbhundoo/obfsproxy-openvpn/master/openvpn_obfsproxy.sh  && sudo bash openvpn_obfsproxy.sh`

+Check the video for a [live demo of the installation](https://github.com/khavishbhundoo/obfsproxy-openvpn/#video)

 After the execution is complete , download the `scrambled-client.ovpn` file.

 # Usage
-This section will consist of detailed instructions on how to connect to the VPN
+This section will consist of detailed instructions on how to connect to the VPN.

 ### Windows
 1.Download and Install the [latest version of OpenVPN](https://openvpn.net/index.php/open-source/downloads.html)